jg-digital-media/jgdm_snooker_scorer/readme.md

   + `cueball hits colour before hitting a red` - value of colour awared to opponemt
   + `cue ball hits red before hitting a colour` - penalty of 4 points awarded to opponent
   + `potting the cue ball is a foul, regardless of whether a red or color ball is also potted in the same shot`.
 The opponent receives a penalty of four points plus the value of any additional balls potted in the same stroke
+  + A red ball going off the table is considered a foul and the opponent receives a penalty of 4 points plus the value of any additional balls potted in the same stroke.
+Note:  There is nothing in the UI as yet for this eventuality.

  + `scenario:` (`points remaining` - `score difference`)